237Codes/manyaka_portfolio_website/README.md

 To make the projects clickable so that I can redirect the user to another site, I will just need to wrap them in an anchor tag

+# Contact me section

+Using <input> tag for users email because it is a single line.
+For multiple lines of input, I will rather use a text area tag